Options available when a Yahoo Account owner passes away

 We know that dealing with the loss of a relative is very difficult.
 To protect the privacy of your loved one, it is our policy to honor the initial agreement that they made with us, even in the event of their passing.

 In these cases, Yahoo has a process in place to request that your loved one's account be closed, billing and premium services suspended, and any contents permanently deleted for privacy.

 Requesting to close the account

-To process this kind of request, our Legal Department requires specific documentation:
+To process this kind of request, Yahoo requires specific documentation:

 - A letter containing your request and stating the Yahoo ID of the deceased